codvlpr/fire-attendance/README.md

 Fire Attendance
 ==============

 A small project to interface with the NFC reader Module MFRC522 on the Raspberry Pi.
-This project is based on the working of https://github.com/mxgxw/MFRC522-python
+This project is based on the working of https://github.com/mxgxw/MFRC522-python.

 ##Purpose
-This project will register an employee and will mark the time in and time out of that particular employee.
+This project will register an employee and will mark the time in and time out of that particular employee even if its not connected to the internet.
 This project requires you to have a Google Firebase account becuase the data for employee and attendance will store on Firebase database https://firebase.google.com/docs/database/

 This is a Python port of the example code for the NFC module MF522-AN.